opendocsg/opendoc-supreme-court-judgements/2019_SGHC_1/report.md

 26     At the next hearing on 24 October 2018, I found the following facts from the accounts taken to be of particular significance:

-(a)     The debts of the Estate have been wholly paid; and if they had not, the relevant limitation period would likely have elapsed as the Testator died on 9 July 1999.[\[note: 8\]](#Ftn_8) The Schedule of Assets for the Estate was filed on 31 December 2008, and as at that date the Commissioner for Estate Duties certified that all estate duties had been paid.[\[note: 9\]](#Ftn_9)
+(a)     The debts of the Estate have been wholly paid; and if they had not, the relevant limitation period would likely have elapsed as the Testator died on 9 July 1999.[^8] The Schedule of Assets for the Estate was filed on 31 December 2008, and as at that date the Commissioner for Estate Duties certified that all estate duties had been paid.[^9]

-(b)     The Estate’s bank account was in surplus, and between 30 September 2014 to 30 April 2017, there had been no activity save for the monthly debit of the bank’s administrative charge and the credit of interest payments into the account.[\[note: 10\]](#Ftn_10) This resulted in a slight increase in amount each month.
+(b)     The Estate’s bank account was in surplus, and between 30 September 2014 to 30 April 2017, there had been no activity save for the monthly debit of the bank’s administrative charge and the credit of interest payments into the account.[^10] This resulted in a slight increase in amount each month.
 The Executor had omitted to pay the sum out to the Beneficiaries or to take steps to close the account.

-(c)     While the Estate was owed monies from three businesses (Bob’s Partnership, Basco Enterprises Pte Ltd and Eltee Development Pte Ltd),[\[note: 11\]](#Ftn_11) again, it would have been the Executor’s responsibility to pursue those debts.
+(c)     While the Estate was owed monies from three businesses (Bob’s Partnership, Basco Enterprises Pte Ltd and Eltee Development Pte Ltd),[^11] again, it would have been the Executor’s responsibility to pursue those debts.

 (d)     The Will provided for the payment of cash to the Beneficiaries once funeral expenses, debts and taxes had been paid.
 The Equitable Compensation Sums in the present statutory demand that the court had directed be paid into the Estate (see \[8(a)\] above) came from a part of the Estate that the Executor had purported to have already distributed.
 The sum of $136,561.76 arose from the Estate’s half share of the sum in a UOB account which the Testator and the Executor jointly held.
 The account was closed by the Executor in October 2000 and the sum was pocketed by the Executor instead of being distributed to the Beneficiaries.
 The sum of $118,000.00 came from thirteen unauthorised withdrawals made by the Executor between December 2010 and February 2012 from the Estate’s bank account.
-The Executor purported to make a “final distribution” to the Beneficiaries out of the Estate’s bank account on 1 August 2014.[\[note: 12\]](#Ftn_12)
+The Executor purported to make a “final distribution” to the Beneficiaries out of the Estate’s bank account on 1 August 2014.[^12]

-27     Counsel for the Executor, Mr Assomull, argued that the Will gave the Executor absolute and unfettered discretion whether to disburse money to the Beneficiaries.[\[note: 13\]](#Ftn_13) However, this premise is factually incorrect.
-The Will states:[\[note: 14\]](#Ftn_14)
+27     Counsel for the Executor, Mr Assomull, argued that the Will gave the Executor absolute and unfettered discretion whether to disburse money to the Beneficiaries.[^13] However, this premise is factually incorrect.
+The Will states:[^14]

 …